 - Establish the purpose of your email, as it will set the expectations of what your subscribers will expect to receive (i.e., promoting a sale/product, testimonials, running a contest).

 - Make sure your brand name is included in the FROM name.

 - Subject lines should be 35 characters or less (and don’t use all caps).

 - Make sure social sharing links and/or ‘Forward to a Friend’ options are added.

-There is a fine line between infrequent e-mail communication and bombarding your subscribers to the point that they unsubscribe.
-Unfortunately, there is not a scientific method to help determine how often you should send, what day or time of day will get you the highest engagement rate.
+There is a fine line between infrequent email communication and bombarding your subscribers to the point that they unsubscribe.
+Unfortunately, there isn’t a scientific method to help determine how often you should send, what day or time of day will get you the highest engagement rate.

 The best way to determine these factors is to simply… TEST!
 Follow these steps to get started:

-- Select a few subsets of your list.
+- Select a few different customer subsets in your subscriber list.

-- Measure and analyse the results to determine which had the highest engagement rate.
+- Measure and analyze the results to determine which subsets had the highest engagement rate.
 What times worked?
 What content produced results?

-- Now, that you have your winner! send to the rest of your list that did not receive your tests.
+- Take your best test results and replicate - send to the rest of your list that didn’t receive your test emails.